julianpiaggio/BaSP-A2022-Etapa-1/README.md

 ### Week 2 🕐
 In the second week we started to work with html individually, focusing on the creation of prototypes and the design of the page itself.
 The data used in week 1 was taken.
 It is important to highlight that the work with the styles has not yet started, that we will carry it out next week.

+### Week 3 🕐
+In the third week we work on how to apply styles to the design made previously by html.
+We apply different functions such as position, display, width, etc. We replicate the design created on the landing page with a css file.

 ### Download
 If you like our way of working and you are interested in replicating it, what you have to do is clone this remote repository on github.
 Link https://github.com/julianpiaggio/BaSP-A2022-Etapa-1.git